zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Carol begins our dialogue by saying, “Hey, where ar e you going?”
+Carol begins our dialogue by saying, “Hey, where are you going?”
 Miguel says, “We can’t sit here doing nothing.”
 Carol says, “We have orders to stay here and keep watch.”
 So, Carol is asking Miguel where he is  going, and Miguel says that he doesn’t want to just sit there and do nothing, b ut Carol says that the two of them “have orders.”
 If you say you “have orders,” y ou mean that someone has given you instructions – someone has told you what you are supposed to do, usually someone in authority.

 You can think about the military – for example, the  army or the navy – where one of the leaders will give orders to the other member s of the military, telling them what to do.
 Miguel and Carol’s orders are to keep w atch.
 The phrasal verb “to keep watch” (watch) means to monitor something – to  observe something, but not to do anything or get involved with that thing.